 -

-Pattern distortion during stretching
+Pattern deformation during stretching

 -

-Inconsistent repeat alignment
+Inconsistent alignment of repeat sequences

 -

-Overly complex designs increasing cost
+Overly complex designs will increase costs.

 -